ulfschneider/ulf.website/content/posts/2024-01-07-cleanshot.md

 title: CleanShot
 tags: app
 ---

-[<cite>CleanShot</cite>](https://cleanshot.com) is a powerful and customizable tool to capture images and record GIF´s and videos on a Mac screen.
+[<cite>CleanShot</cite>](https://cleanshot.com) is a powerful and customizable tool to capture images and record GIF's and videos on a Mac screen.
 I cannot count all the productivity features offered, some outstanding:

 - Capture an area with the default Mac shortcut <kbd>Shift</kbd> <kbd>⌘</kbd> <kbd>4</kbd>.
 - Get an all-in-one CleanShot capturing frontend with <kbd>Shift</kbd> <kbd>⌘</kbd> <kbd>5</kbd>.